-Method of assessment English Language 2 units of assessment constituting 100% of the marks towards the final grade.
+Method of assessment English language 2 units of assessment constituting 100% of the marks towards the final grade.
 Paper 1: Explorations in creative reading and writing - written paper 1 hour 45 mins - 80 marks - 50% Paper 2: Writers' viewpoints and perspectives - written paper 1 hour 45 mins - 80 marks - 50% In addition to this, students will also deliver a formal Spoken Language presentation.
-Whilst this wi not contribute to their overall GCSE grade, they will be awarded either a pass, merit or distinction.
-English Literature 2 units of assessment constituting 100% of the marks towards the final grade.
+Whilst this w not contribute to their overall GCSE grade, they will be awarded either a pass, merit or distinction.
+English literature 2 units of assessment constituting 100% of the marks towards the final grade.
 Paper 1: Shakespeare and the Nineteenth-Century Novel Written Paper 1 hour 45 mins - 64 marks - 40% Paper 2: Modern Texts and Poetry Written paper 2 hours 15 mins - 96 marks - 60% Exam board AQA What will you study?
-English Language For GCSE English Language, you will explore a range of fiction and non-fiction texts.
-You will particular study texts from a range of diverse voices where you will unearth buried voices, e.g., Medusa an Medea from Greek mythology, Jeffery Epstein and Harvey Weinstein, Noor Inayat Khan and Mo Farral English Literature You will study the following texts: Macbeth, A Christmas Carol, An Inspector Calls, poems from th Power and Conflict cluster and unseen poetry - enabling you to develop your cultural capital.
-You will spend a significant amount of class time reading and debating current topics in news an comparing these topics with the presentation of them in the 19^{th} century.
+English language For GCSE English Language, you will explore a range of fiction and non-fiction texts.
+You will particular study texts from a range of diverse voices where you will unearth buried voices, e.g., Medusa ar Medea from Greek mythology, Jeffery Epstein and Harvey Weinstein, Noor Inayat Khan and Mo Farra English literature You will study the following texts: Macbeth, A Christmas Carol, An Inspector Calls, poems from the Power and Conflict cluster and unseen poetry - enabling you to develop your cultural capital.
+You will spend a significant amount of class time reading and debating current topics in news ar comparing these topics with the presentation of them in the 19 th century.
 What skills will you develop?
-Critical reading: identifying the theme and distinguishing between themes; supporting a point of view by referring to evidence in the text.
-Evaluation of a writer's choice of vocabulary, grammatical and structural features: analysing an evaluating language.
-Comparing texts: comparing texts studied, referring where relevant to theme, characterisation, context (where known), style and literary quality.
-Writing for impact: selecting, organising and emphasising facts, ideas and key points; citing evidence and quotation effectively.
-Presenting information and ideas: selecting and organising information and ideas effectively an persuasively.
-Responding to spoken language: listening to and responding appropriately to any questions an feedback Spoken Standard English: expressing ideas using Standard English whenever and wherever appropriate What can you do by the end of the course?
-A-Level English Language and Literature combined Careers can include Web Editor, Journalist, Interpreter, Teacher, Radio Producer, Social Writer, Speech and Languag Therapist, Lawyer, Copywriter, Librarian, Actor, Writer, Researcher, careers within the media and IT.
+Critical reading: identifying the theme and distinguishing between themes; supporting a point of vie by referring to evidence in the text.
+Evaluation of a writer's choice of vocabulary, grammatical and structural features: analysing ar evaluating language.
+Comparing texts: comparing texts studied, referring where relevant to theme, characterisatio context (where known), style and literary quality.
+Writing for impact: selecting, organising and emphasising facts, ideas and key points; citing evident and quotation effectively.
+Presenting information and ideas: selecting and organising information and ideas effectively ar persuasively.
+Responding to spoken language: listening to and responding appropriately to any questions at feedback Spoken Standard English: expressing ideas using Standard English whenever and wherev appropriate.
+What can you do by the end of the course?
+A-Level English language and literature combined Careers can include Web editor, journalist, interpreter, teacher, radio producer, social writer, speech and languar therapist, lawyer, copywriter, librarian, actor, writer, researcher, careers within the media and IT.